rtomrud/averaged-perceptron/README.md

 ### `predict(features, scores)`

 Returns the label predicted from the given `features`, or `""` if none exists.
-It can be given the `scores` so that it does not have to recompute them.
+It may be given the `scores` so that it does not have to recompute them.

 ```js
 import averagedPerceptron from "averaged-perceptron";